Perspective | A rare painting of Lincoln restores the emancipator to his full height

 As Lincoln’s friends knew well, there was an infinite range to his facial expressions — a lip that curled a certain way, creases that crinkled with mirth when he told a story, and those “faraway eyes,” as one close acquaintance described them.
 Walt Whitman wrote that Lincoln had a face “like a Hoosier Michelangelo, so awful ugly it becomes beautiful,” but also endowed with rare qualities, as hard to capture as “a wild perfume or a fruit-taste.”
 He hoped a great painter would someday capture its “peculiar color,” and “the lines of it, the eyes, mouth, expression.”
 He was not optimistic.
 “The current portraits are all failures,” he concluded.

 Did Travers rise to Whitman’s almost unattainable level?
 That is for the public to decide.
 But the faraway eyes are present here, and the iron mask is gone.
 It’s an arresting portrait, better than the others, and worthy of a wider audience.
-Washington is filled with mediocre paintings of Lincoln, including an undistinguished portrait hanging in the Oval Office, painted in 1915, and a problematic painting in the White House’s State Dining Room, of a seated Lincoln, by G.P.A Healy.
+Washington is filled with mediocre paintings of Lincoln, including an undistinguished portrait hanging in the Oval Office, painted in 1915, and a problematic painting in the White House’s State Dining Room, of a seated Lincoln, by G.P.A.
+Healy.
 It has redeeming qualities — the face is well rendered — but it was cut away from a larger project, a group study, and it shows Lincoln in an awkward position, his long legs tucked uncomfortably beneath him.
 Nearby, in the East Room, George Washington is shown standing to his full height in the famous Lansdowne Portrait by Gilbert Stuart.

 Lincoln should be standing up, too.